ilri/dspace-statistics-api/README.md

 # DSpace Statistics API
 A quick and dirty REST API to expose Solr view and download statistics for items in a DSpace repository.

-Written and tested in Python 3.6.
-SolrClient (0.2.1) does not currently run in Python 3.7.0.
+Written and tested in Python 3.5 and 3.6.
+SolrClient (0.2.1) does [not currently run in Python 3.7.0](https://github.com/moonlitesolutions/SolrClient/issues/79).
 Requires PostgreSQL version 9.5 or greater for [`UPSERT` support](https://wiki.postgresql.org/wiki/UPSERT).

 ## Installation
 Create a virtual environment and run it: